Australian Model Olivia Mathers Leaves Little To The Imagination In Minuscule, Leopard-Print Bikini

 Olivia Mathers left her 560,000 Instagram followers drooling again this week when she shared another sizzling bikini snap that brought some serious heat to her page.

-The photo was shared on Wednesday, and saw the Australian model sitting on top of a white towel in the grass and resting her head on her hand.
-She looked smoking hot in an itty-bitty bikini from the clothing brand White Fox Boutique that did nothing but favors for flawless silhouette.
+The photo was shared on Wednesday, and saw the Australian model sitting on top of a white towel in the grass, resting her head on her hand.
+She looked smoking hot in an itty-bitty bikini from White Fox Boutique, an ensemble that suited her perfectly.

 In the caption of her post, the model informed her fans of the exciting news that the Australian-based company had already kicked off their Black Friday sale.
-Shoppers could enjoy 30% off their entire purchase with the use of a personalized code from Olivia, which she also shared in the upload.
+Shoppers could enjoy 30 percent off of their entire purchase with the use of a personalized code from Olivia, which she also shared in the caption.

 Sale or no sale, many fans seemed captivated by the 22-year-old beauty, who looked absolutely incredible in the skimpy two-piece that left very little to the imagination.

-Olivia’s sexy bikini look boasted a bold, leopard-print pattern that alone was enough to turn heads — though her NSFW showing of skin seemed to have already captivated her audience.
-Her look included a tiny, triangle-style top with thick shoulder straps and a plunging neckline that left more than an eyeful of cleavage well on display.
+Olivia’s sexy bikini boasted a bold, leopard-print pattern that was enough to turn heads.
+Her tiny, triangle-style top boasted thick shoulder straps and a plunging neckline, the latter leaving more than an eyeful of cleavage on display.

 On her lower half, the social media sensation sported a pair of matching bikini bottoms that were arguably even skimpier than her top.
 Thanks to its daringly high-cut style, the minuscule number covered only what was necessary.
-This left her long, toned legs and killer curves almost completely bare as she stretched them out in front of her and basked in the sun.
+This left her long, toned legs, hips, and thighs almost completely bare as she basked in the sun.
 The piece also featured a thin waistband that tied in dainty bows high up on her hips, accentuating her trim waist and flat midsection.

 Olivia kept her accessories simple, adding only a set of gold earrings for a bit of bling.
-She wore her hair down, and sported a simple makeup look that included a dusting of red bush and thick coat of mascara that made her striking features pop.
+She wore her hair down, and sported a simple makeup look that included a dusting of red blush and a thick coat of mascara.

 View this post on Instagram